Barry Usher

-Barry M. Usher is an American politician serving as a member of the Montana House of Representatives from the 40th district.
+Barry M. Usher is an American politician in the Montana Senate.
+He served as a member of the Montana House of Representatives from the 40th district.
 Elected in November 2016, he assumed office in January 2017.
 Since January 2021, Usher has served as the majority whip of the House.

 Career

 Usher previously served in the United States Coast Guard on the USCGC Steadfast (WMEC-623) and became a Boatswain Mate 2nd Class.
 He also worked in law enforcement before establishing a small business.
 Usher and his wife, Ann Marie Murphy Usher, have four children.
 Usher lives in Yellowstone County, Montana.